This job is sometimes referred to by alternative titles

 Tailors/dressmakers may do some or all of the following:

-- discuss customers' garment requirements
+- discuss customers' clothing requirements

-- take customers' measurements
+- take customers' measurements and fit clothing on customers

 - source materials